openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func fetchAnd(val: UInt8): UInt8
 ```

-Function: Performs a bitwise AND operation between the current atomic type instance's value and parameter `val` using the default memory ordering.
-Writes the result to the current atomic type instance and returns the value before the operation.
+Function: Performs a bitwise AND operation on the current atomic type's value with parameter `val` using the default memory ordering, writes the result to the current atomic type instance, and returns the value before the operation.

 Parameters:

-- val: [UInt8](../../core/core_package_api/core_package_intrinsics.md#uint8) - The value to perform the bitwise AND with the atomic type.
+- val: [UInt8](../../core/core_package_api/core_package_intrinsics.md#uint8) - The value to perform the AND operation with.

 Return Value: